WZSP

-WZSP (105.3 MHz "La Zeta 105.3") is a commercial FM radio station licensed to Nocatee, Florida, serving De Soto County and Arcadia.
+WZSP (105.3 FM "La Zeta 105.3") is a commercial radio station licensed to Nocatee, Florida, serving De Soto County and Arcadia.
 It is owned by Solmart Media, LLC, headed by Tomas Martinez and Mercedes Soler.
 WZSP broadcasts a Regional Mexican radio format from studios and offices in Sarasota.

 WZSP has an effective radiated power (ERP) of 4,100 watts.
 The transmitter is on Addison Avenue in Arcadia.